MiddleSchoolStudent/BotBrowser/profiles/profile-configs.md

 - Always adjust **window size** and **screen size** together to avoid suspicious fingerprint gaps.
 - Set a realistic **devicePixelRatio** based on the system being emulated (e.g., 2 for macOS Retina, 1 for standard monitors).
 - Always define proxy credentials if using authenticated proxies to avoid connection leaks.
+- 🗂️ If you're generating a profile in code, **save it as a temporary file** (e.g., `/tmp/myprofile.json`) and pass the file path via `--bot-profile`.
+Avoid piping large JSON blobs via `echo`, as this is unsupported and unstable.